-And here’s a great Organic Tumeric we love Purathrive
+And here’s a great organic turmeric supplement we love by PuralityHeath.

 Rest!
 Rest!
 Rest!

-At the end of the day, sometimes it helps to just relax, take a day off to let your muscles, nerves, connective tissues and bones time to rebuild and repair.
+At the end of the day, sometimes it helps to just relax, take a day off to let your muscles, nerves, connective tissues, and bones time to rebuild and repair.
 Mixing up your workouts will let different muscle groups repair while you build on others.
 There is no one size fits all guideline for rest but make sure and listen your your body if you are feeling exhausted and recovery time is getting longer.
-That could be a sign to back off and hop into a Clear light Infrared Sauna and meditate.
+That could be a sign to back off and hop into an infrared sauna and meditate.

 Pain Management Puzzlers

 - There is no pain without the brain.
 Health Care professionals to this day refer to nerve pain as coming specifically from that nerve whereas it is far more complicated than that.

 - HK Beecher did a study in 1956 on injured WW2 soldiers that experienced little or no pain when they were sent home.
 The study indicated that their pain was lessened because of the feeling of being safe and off the battlefield.

 - Science finds it difficult to completely define pain.
 “The American Academy of Pain Medicine defines pain as “an unpleasant sensation and emotional response to that sensation.”
 More scientifically, pain is felt when electrical signals are sent from nerve endings to your brain, which in turn can release painkillers called endorphins and generate reactions that range from instant and physical to long-term and emotional.”